dqvid3/HOG-SVM-Pedestrian-Detector/README.md

 ## Dataset and Feature Extraction

 This project uses the [WiderPerson](http://www.cbsr.ia.ac.cn/users/sfzhang/WiderPerson) dataset for positive samples (pedestrians).
 Additionally, it utilizes images from the `negative` folder to generate negative samples (non-pedestrians).
-For each positive sample, 5 negative samples are generated, creating a balanced dataset for training, testing, and validation.
+For each positive sample, 5 negative samples are generated, creating a balanced dataset for training, validation and testing.

 The feature extraction process combines data from both the WiderPerson dataset and the negative samples to create comprehensive HOG features for the model.